juandavidcruzgomez/vieprivee/README.md

-This has been written by Juan David Cruz-Gomez and the wonderful collaboration of July Cortes, Santiago Ruano, Isabel Amigo and other people I just don't remember the name (my bad) for the Brest Scince Hack Day 2015.
+This has been written by Juan David Cruz-Gomez and the wonderful collaboration of July Cortes, Santiago Ruano, Isabel Amigo and other people I just don't remember the name (my bad) for the Brest Science Hack Day 2015.

 ## Requirements
 0- You need node.js and npm for this project to work.
 Go, install them.